RikoNyberg/meal_planner/README.md

 - This constraint is satisfied naturally throughout all the other constraints

 7. Sufficient tests for loading the data from the url & seeing it fits the schema.
 Elegantly handle such a situation where these fail.
-- All the input data are san through a schema every time they are used and it will inform what are the problems if there are any.
-Data import tests can be also ran with `python -m unittest`
+- All the input data is run through a schema every time it is used in the algorithm.
+If there are any problems in the data, the system will inform what are the problems.
+Data import tests can be also ran with `python -m unittest`.

 ## Details
 ### 1. Alcohol